Critically examining the Domain Generalizability of Facial Expression Recognition models: Conclusion

 \section{Conclusion}

-In this work we presented an empirical study of domain adaptation using six facial expression recognition datasets using single-source and multi-source training setups.
-Our analysis shows that single-source, single-target generalization is poor, and we can improve the performance by training models on multiple source datasets.
-But even in our best-performing settings (train on five datasets and test on one dataset, and if we ignore the outliers of GEMEP and CK+), we find that mean transferred seven-class classification performance (of $\sim$55\%) is still significantly lower than the mean non-transferred performance ($\sim$84\%, with a mean performance differential of 28\%!), and so we urge a great deal of caution when making or evaluating assertions about the generalization of current FER models.
+We presented the largest-to-date systematic empirical evaluation of domain generalization in facial expression recognition using twelve datasets with single-source and multi-source training setups.
+Our analysis shows that single-source, single-target generalization is poor.
+We can improve the performance by training models on multiple source datasets, but even in our best-performing settings (train on eleven datasets and test on one dataset), we find that mean seven-class classification performance (of $\sim$65.6\%) is still significantly lower than the corresponding within-corpus accuracies ($\sim$76.4\%), with a mean performance drop of 10.8 percentage points!
+Commercially-available products also underperform the within-corpus accuracies by $\sim$25 percentage points.
+Real-world performance on novel data will almost certainly be worse, especially when we consider other sources of variability like extensions to other emotions (beyond these most commonly-studied emotions), diverse cultures and demographic groups (beyond those represented in these datasets), and so forth.
+We urge a great deal of caution when making or evaluating assertions about the generalizability of current and future facial expression recognition models.

-We also want to stress that moving forward, there should be more---and regular---investigations like ours.
-Out-of-domain generalizability is a pre-requisite for developing scientifically-valid models.
-There needs to be more academic research into transfer learning and developing benchmark tests---and more acceptance among the academic community for such vigorous testing.
-And there needs to be incentives for industry developers to show that their commercial offerings are indeed generalizable.